yendrrek/assessment/README.md

 [x] Make 'UPDATE' event not contain any 'null' but only [fields updated].

+[ ] Add option for sending result by email as an attachment.

 [ ] Let users generate their own random file, to avoid situation when a user overwrites other user's event-file.